Microttus/Microttus/README.md

 📫  If you have questions or requests, you can reach me
     at microttus@gmail.com

-🤖  I love robots, and every aspect of crewating them and
+🤖  I love robots, and every aspect of creating them and
     make them move.
 Preferably in a smart way using control theory.